XPX-MMC-SDET/javascript-intro/Objects.md

 ```

 ## Ex 2
-Consider the fact that we can dynamically push content to arrays at runtime using the `push()` method:
+In JavaScript, we can dynamically push content to arrays at runtime using the `push()` method:

 ```
 const array = []